What is it?

 A World of Opportunities

-The City of San Antonio enjoys productive Sister City relationships with nine cities worldwide.
-Sister Cities bring exciting exchanges with different foreign communities.
+The City of San Antonio enjoys active and productive Sister City relationships with eleven cities worldwide.
+Sister Cities offer unique opportunities for diverse and exciting exchanges with residents in foreign communities.

 These exchanges include:

 - Sports and Youth Leadership

 How have the city and its citizens benefited from our Sister City Relationships?